bigbiolab/CSR/README.md

 5. **Log2Fold Change:** This column typically represents the log2-fold change in gene expression between tumor and normal samples.
 It's a measure of how much the expression of a gene changes between the two conditions.
 6. **adjp:** This column likely contains adjusted p-values associated with each gene, often used in statistical analyses to determine if the observed differences in gene expression are statistically significant after adjusting for multiple testing.

+## Important Concepts for GEO2R Data
+1. **ID:** This column contains unique identifiers for each gene or feature in the dataset.
+These identifiers are used to distinguish between different genes or features.

+2. **adjP-Val:** This column represents the adjusted p-value associated with each gene or feature.
+The adjusted p-value is a statistical measure that accounts for multiple testing and helps identify genes or features that are significantly differentially expressed between experimental conditions.

+3. **P-Value:** This column contains the unadjusted p-value associated with each gene or feature.
+The p-value indicates the probability of observing the data, or more extreme data, under the null hypothesis of no difference between groups.
+It is used to assess the statistical significance of the observed differences in gene expression.

+4. **t:** This column represents the t-statistic associated with each gene or feature.
+The t-statistic is a measure of the strength of evidence against the null hypothesis and is calculated based on the difference in means between groups and the standard error of the difference.

+5. **B:** This column contains the B-statistic associated with each gene or feature.
+The B-statistic is often used in linear models to assess the evidence for differential expression and is related to the log-odds of differential expression.

+6. **logFC:** This column represents the log2 fold change in expression between experimental conditions for each gene or feature.
+The logFC indicates the magnitude of change in gene expression and whether a gene is upregulated (positive logFC) or downregulated (negative logFC) in one condition compared to another.

+7. **GeneSymbol:** This column contains the official gene symbols or names associated with each gene or feature.
+Gene symbols are standardized identifiers assigned to genes by authoritative databases and are used to refer to specific genes across different studies and datasets.

+8. **GeneTitle:** This column provides descriptive titles or names associated with each gene or feature.
+Gene titles often provide additional context or information about the function, role, or biological significance of the gene.
+However, in some cases, this column may contain missing values (NA) if no descriptive title is available for a particular gene.

 ## Visualizations (What?
 Why?
 How?)
 ### MA Plot (M vs A Plot)